HXD Project (Academic-Hospital Cooperated project)

 "Medical Assist Band" for redesigning the user experience of KUMC(Korea University Medical Center)

-won the Bronze Winner at concept catagory, SparkAwards 2014
+won the Bronze Winner at concept category, SparkAwards 2014

-Noticeably, it is commonly seen that the importance is being placed on designing the User Experience of healthcare Design within the area of hospital business management.
-From the perspective of planning the whole user process that happens at hospital, even considering visitor or guardian's experience journey at hospital is becoming crucial.
-Especially for the elders who visit the hospital as a patient or a visitor, appropriate information affordance for themselves to experience the procedure without inconvenience is particularly demanded.
-Because the already-existing process regarding approaching to certain medical treatment or proceeding hospital administrative work is sometime an insurmountable barrier for them to deal with.
+Noticeably, it is commonly seen that importance is being placed on designing the User Experience of healthcare Design within the area of hospital business management.
+From the perspective of planning the whole user process that happens at the hospital, even considering the visitor or guardian's experience journey at the hospital is becoming crucial.
+Especially for the elders who visit the hospital as a patient or a visitor, appropriate information affordance for themselves to experience the procedure without the inconvenience is particularly demanded.
+Because the already-existing process regarding approaching certain medical treatment or proceeding hospital administrative work is sometimes an insurmountable barrier for them to deal with.

-Moreover, in South Korea’s big hospital like an university hospital, communication in the process of dealing with hospital administrative work contains a lot of issues.
-Particularly in talking between hospital administration counselor and the elders who are not familiar with the overall hospital procedure, conversation does not go fluently and it takes a lot of time to persuade and make them understand.
+Moreover, in South Korea’s big hospital like a university hospital, communication in the process of dealing with hospital administrative work contains a lot of issues.
+Particularly in talking between hospital administration counselors and the elders who are not familiar with the overall hospital procedure, the conversation does not go fluently and it takes a lot of time to persuade and make them understand.
 And it consequently leads to delay and affect the following customer’s work.
-Even in the research phase of this project, me and my team observed several argument-ish conversations between counsellor and elderly customer about some hospital administrative procedure.
+Even in the research phase of this project, my team and I observed several argument-ish conversations between counselor and elderly customers about some hospital administrative procedures.

-They frequently had some troubles of understanding or misreading what counsellors said even though it is such a necessary thing to hear for their medical process.
-Due to that they inevitably faced some arguements, and it eventually came to cause great inconvenience to the other customers.
+They frequently had some trouble understanding or misreading what counselors said even though it is such a necessary thing to hear for their medical process.
+Due to that they inevitably faced some arguments, and it eventually came to cause great inconvenience to the other customers.
 And, this situation is currently, actually happening in KUMC(Korea University Medical Center)’s administration section.

-Given these circumstances, we focused on investigating the intrinsic needs between individuals and redesigning the overall customer experience flow.
+Given these circumstances, we focused on investigating the intrinsic needs of individuals and redesigning the overall customer experience flow.

-In analyzing phase, KJ mapping and affinity diagram methodologies were utilized to sort out the data group we collected and clarify the core insights for design solution.
-At the same time, we visually organized the customer journey map, persona and UX algorithm in order to clarify the niche needs from structural viewpoint.
+In the analyzing phase, KJ mapping and affinity diagram methodologies were utilized to sort out the data group we collected and clarify the core insights for the design solution.
+At the same time, we visually organized the customer journey map, persona, and UX algorithm in order to clarify the niche needs from a structural viewpoint.

-Based on several clarified key data and insights through analyze phase, in final phase, I created 3 design solutions:
+Based on several clarified key data and insights through the analyzing phase, in the final phase, I created 3 design solutions:

 1. Interior Renovation on KUMC Administration Center with clarified, simplified human traffic flow